View this page in English | French | Spanish

 Born and raised in the Virgin Islands of the United States (VI-US), Dr. Barbara Christian dedicated her life to challenging ideas about race, gender, class, and epistemology – rejecting the belief that critical theory emanated solely from the West and that African diaspora and Caribbean ways of theorizing were somehow inferior to Eurocentric philosophical concepts.
 A committed feminist, educator and published author, Dr. Barbara T. Christian pioneered the birth of black women’s literary criticism and theory.

-CSA continues to work collaboratively with the Christian family with exceptional resourceful support from CSA Past Presidents Dr. Cora L. E. Christian and Dr. Simon B. Jones-Hendrickson (beloved sister and brother-in-law of Barbara T. Christian.)
-The scholarly review and vetting process implemented gleans from our Caribbean and global communities for extraordinary, creative and innovative literary standards with great respects in alignment with the scholarly achievements and analytical contributions of Dr. Barbara T. Christian.
+CSA continues to work collaboratively with the Christian family with exceptional and consistent resourceful support from CSA Past Presidents Dr. Cora L. E. Christian and Dr. Simon B. Jones-Hendrickson (beloved sister and brother-in-law of Dr. Barbara T. Christian.)
+The scholarly review and vetting process implemented gleans from our Caribbean and global communities for extraordinary, creative and innovative literary standards with great respects in alignment with the scholarly achievements, social gender justice empowerment, quests for gender equity, and analytical contributions of Dr. Barbara T. Christian.

 CSA officially relaunched and expanded this literary award in New Orleans, with an exceptionally informative panel which included: Giselle Anatol, Carole Boyce-Davies, Percy Hintzen, Angelique Nixon, and Gina Ulysse.
 It remains indelibly marked in the annals of CSA as inspirational historical gems and standards of excellence worthy of respect, protection, and nurturance of gender, intersectionality and related disciplines within Caribbean Studies and Literature for generations to come.
 Appreciation extended for Heather Russell and Donette A. Francis assuming committee chair responsibilities from 2015-2017 and 2017-2019 respectively.
-Following CSA 2019 to present, Chenzira Davis Kahina serves as the committee chair in collaboration with other members supporting the literary excellence of 21st-century writers contributing to keeping the Barbara T. Christian’s legacy alive.
+Following CSA 2019 to present, especially as CSA 2020 was postponed to 2021 due to the COVID19 health pandemic, Chenzira Davis Kahina continues to serve as the committee chair in collaboration with other members supporting the literary excellence of 21st-century writers contributing to keeping the Barbara T. Christian’s legacy alive.

-In paying homage to Dr. Christian’s intellectual legacy and continuing relevance to the work of the CSA, we are confident that we will get many wonderful and competitive submissions this year as CSA celebrates 45 years of multi-disciplinary and multi-cultural scholarship, research, education and more.
+In paying homage to Dr. Christian’s intellectual legacy and continuing relevance to the work of the CSA, we are confident that we will get many wonderful and competitive submissions this year as CSA celebrates 46 years of multi-disciplinary and multi-cultural scholarship, research, education and more.
 Monographs from all disciplines and fields of scholarship in the Humanities and Caribbean Studies will be granted serious consideration.
+Publications submitted for CSA2020 are included in the CSA 2021 Barbara T. Christian Literary Award process!
 Preference will be given to books written by one or more authors as opposed to edited volumes or anthologies.

-Authors, your name could be next for CSA2020!
+Authors, your name could be next for CSA2021!

 “For I feel that the new emphasis on literary critical theory is as hegemonic as the world which it attacks.
 I see the language it creates as one which mystifies rather than clarifies our condition, making it possible for a few people who know that particular language to control the critical scene—that language surfaced, interestingly enough, just when the literature of peoples of color, of black women, of Latin Americans, of Africans began to move to ‘the centre.’”
 (Christian)